CLOSE SEARCH

 Review Regularly - succession plans should be reviewed periodically to reflect changes in strategy, personnel, or market conditions.
 A structured, regularly updated plan helps preserve stability and reduce leadership risk.

-Updating Articles of Association - to ensure the company’s constitutional rules properly reflect how shares can be transferred, how decisions are made, and what happens on key events such as death, retirement or dispute.
+Update Articles of Association and/or shareholder agreement - to ensure the company’s constitutional rules properly reflect how shares can be transferred, how decisions are made, and what happens on key events such as death, retirement or dispute.
+Define voting rights and dividend entitlements to distinguish between control and economic benefit where appropriate, particularly where some family members are active in the business and others are not.

 We acted on the sale of a family-owned business to a third-party.
 In this case we were faced with the additional complexities that the relationship between some family members had broken down.
 In particular, there was tension between the retired family members and those running the business.